10 Signs Your Cat Trusts You & How To Bond With Them

 8. Purring

-There are a few reasons that your cat will purr.
+There are a few reasons why your cat will purr.
 Typically, your cat purrs when they’re content.
 Maybe they’re taking a nap on your pillow or are relaxing on your lap after a stressful day.
 Purring can also be used as a request for food by kittens or done by mother cats to let everyone know that everything’s okay.

 If your cat’s purring is accompanied by signs of pain, it can be a sign of a health problem or injury.
 Cats will purr to soothe themselves or help themselves heal.
 For cats that purr when they’re completely relaxed, though, it’s safe to say that they’re simply happy to be with you.